timur-makarov/leetcode/README.md

 Almost all solved problems are unique enough to keep solving interesting. \
-First 100 problems are solved (or will be) in no particular order, as an exploration of different topics and patterns. \
+First 50-60 problems are solved in no particular order, as an exploration of different topics and patterns. \
-Then problems are taken (or will be) from:
+Then problems are taken from:
 - Neetcode 150
 - Top Interview 150
 - Premium Algo 100